Akshit6828/Loan_Management_System__NETBEANS/README.md

 ### How to run the Project:

-* Open the terminal and run the command ` git clone `
+* Open the terminal and run the command: ` git clone https://github.com/Akshit6828/Loan_Management_System__NETBEANS.git`
 * Navigate to folder Main.Java
 * It will successfully start the project.